What participants are saying:

 This little-visited, northwest corner of the park is accessible by canoe from Telos Lake via a 1-mile portage trail.
 Canoe carts recommended.
 This is flat-water paddling, and the distances are not daunting, even for fit beginners -- both canoes and kayaks are welcome.
 Participants should bring their own boats, PFD’s, food, and camping gear.
 This is an out-and-back trip, starting from and returning to Chamberlain Bridge (DeLorme’s Map 56, E-1) on the Telos Road.
 Capacity: 8 people.
 Host: Jim Andrews.

-We hope to reserve cabin #7 on beautiful Kidney Pond, which accommodates six people.
+We have reserved cabin #6 on beautiful Kidney Pond for two nights in late September.
 Enjoy a weekend of hiking, paddling, fishing or just relaxing.
-We can plan a group hike for Friday Sept.
-28 for those interested.
+We can plan a group hike for Friday for those interested.
 Cost: $45 per person.
 Capacity: 5 people.
 Host: Marion Gray

 Nesowadnehunk Weekend: August 15 – 18